How to Handle Narcissistic Abuse

 “That's your opinion.
 I disagree, (or) I don't see it that way."

-Agree to part that's true.
-“Yes, I burned the dinner.”
-Ignore “You're a rotten cook.”
+Agree to the part that's true: “Yes, I burned the dinner.”
+Ignore: “You're a rotten cook.”

-7. Be Educative.
 Research shows that narcissists have neurological deficits that affect their interpersonal reactions.
-You’re best approach is to educate a narcissist like a child.
-Explain the impact of their behavior and provide incentives and encouragement for different behavior.
+Your best approach is to educate a narcissist like a child.
+Explain the impact of their behavior, and provide incentives and encouragement for different behavior.
 This may involve communicating consequences.
 It requires planning what you’re going to say without being emotional.

 To respond effectively requires support.
 Without it, you may languish in self-doubt and succumb to abusive disinformation and denigration.
 It’s challenging to change your reactions, let alone those of anyone else.
 Expect pushback when you stand up for yourself.
 This is another reason why support is essential.
 You will need courage and consistency.
 Whether or not the narcissist makes changes, you’ll get tools to protect yourself and raise your self-worth that will improve how you feel whether you stay or leave.
 CoDA meetings and psychotherapy provide guidance and support.